The Wild and the Willing: Production

-It was based on a play, "The Tinker".
+It was filmed on location in Lincoln, with Lincoln Castle doubling as the university.
+Filming started 24 April 1961.

 It was the first feature film for Samantha Eggar, John Hurt and Ian McShane.
 Betty Box says Hurt was the first cast; they used him to audition other actors.
 McShane was only months from graduating from the Royal Academy of Dramatic Art when asked to audition.
 "It's very appealing, movie money, so I did it and that was that", said McShane later.

-Release
+Reception

 Betty Box said the film "didn't break records or win awards but it did reasonably good business and put the youngsters on the first rung of the ladder to stardom."

 Critical reception

+The Monthly Film Bulletin wrote: "One doesn't doubt the film's good intentions: the seeking out of a promising location, with Lincoln standing in for redbrick provincialism; the use of an eager and largely untried team of young actors (among whom John Hurt and Samantha Eggar show the most promise); the resolute excursions into the 'X' certificate dialogue, pub scenes and bedroom scenes which have helped to equate this kind of realism with box-office.
+But the film, from Virginia Maskell's frustrated don's wife, swigging whisky out of the bottle and seducing her husband's students in the kitchen, to the extravagantly self-conscious heartiness of the roistering in pubs, looks either slightly off-key or hilariously so.
+Harry may have seemed a plausible character in the original play; here he becomes a walking compendium of jaded Angry Young Man attitudes, while the film leans so far backwards in its determination to integrate Reggie, the coloured student, into the group that it achieves a kind of desperate self-consciousness about him. ...Ralph Thomas directs in a manner more restless than brisk; but the restlessness is hardly that of urgent youth."